nexmo-community/receive-dlr-aspnet-core/README.md

 <!-- Add a paragraph about the project.
 What does it do?
 Who is it for?
 Is it actively supported?
 Your reader just clicked on a random link from another web page and has no idea what Nexmo is ... -->

-## Welcome to Nexmo
+## Welcome to Vonage

 <!-- change "github-repo" at the end of the link to be the name of your repo, this helps us understand which projects are driving signups so we can do more stuff that developers love -->

-If you're new to Nexmo, you can [sign up for a Nexmo account](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&utm_medium=github&utm_campaign=receive-dlr-aspnet-core) and get some free credit to get you started.
+If you're new to Vonage, you can [sign up for a Vonage account](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&utm_medium=github&utm_campaign=receive-dlr-aspnet-core) and get some free credit to get you started.

 ## Prerequisites

 * You'll need a Vonage API account.
 You can [sign up here](https://dashboard.nexmo.com/sign-up)
 * You'll need the latest version of the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1)
 * You'll need either Visual Studio 2019, Visual Studio for Mac, or Visual Studio Code, I will be using Visual Studio Code for this Demo
-* I'm going to be sending an SMS message with the [Nexmo CLI](https://github.com/Nexmo/nexmo-cli).
+* I'm going to be sending an SMS message with the [Vonage CLI](https://github.com/Nexmo/nexmo-cli).
 You can use that or you could even [add your own send logic to this app](https://developer.nexmo.com/messaging/sms/code-snippets/send-an-sms/dotnet)!
 * Optional - I used [Ngrok](https://developer.nexmo.com/tools/ngrok) to test this demo

 ## Testing